hbctraining/variant_analysis/lessons/01_data_organization.md

 > Due to the limited storage space on `/home`, we are going to take advantage of `scratch` to hold some of our intermediate files for this workshop.
 This is a very common use of the scratch space as many analyses will have large intermediate files, which would otherwise fill up our home directories.

-While on the login node, we will create our space on `/n/scratch3`.
+While on the login node, we will create our space on `/n/scratch`.
 In order to do so, we will need to run a script provided by the HMS Research Computing team:

 ```
 $ sh /n/cluster/bin/scratch_create_directory.sh
 ```

-> Note: You *MUST* be on a login node in order to create a space on `/n/scratch3`.
+> Note: You *MUST* be on a login node in order to create a space on `/n/scratch`.

 It will prompt you with the following:

 ```
-Do you want to create a scratch3 directory under /n/scratch3/users? [y/N]>
+Do you want to create a scratch directory under /n/scratch/users? [y/N]>
 ```

 To this you will respond <kbd>y</kbd>, then hit <kbd>Enter/Return</kbd>.